apache/cloudstack-documentation/source/adminguide/accounts.rst

    no host can be shared between different accounts without violating the desktop software's terms of license.

 -  Preferred implicit dedication.
-The VM will be deployed in dedicated infrastructure if possible.
-Otherwise, the VM can be deployed in shared infrastructure.
+The instance will be deployed in dedicated infrastructure if possible.
+Otherwise, the instance can be deployed in shared infrastructure.